-4 Ways to Power Through Tough Projects
+4 Ways to Manage Tough Projects

 Sometimes changes on your projects are totally out of your control.
 For example, a key manager at a client may move on and his replacement is less than pleased with your company.
 What can you do to keep your nose to the grindstone and power through these tough times?
 Use the following four insights to help you move through such changes with your head held high.

 It was a great project manager job.
 I spent the early part of the week at the corporate office catching up on what was going on in the company, meeting with developers and managers on my projects, and going out to lunch with friends.
 The rest of the week it was important for me to be onsite at our largest client’s office, since we were so integrated into what their company was doing.

 Not only did I enjoy the physical logistics of working with that client, it was a great opportunity to collaborate with the team.
 I had to be a bit more buttoned up and professional than at my home office, but being able to attend all the meetings where they were discussing my projects meant that I was accessible to answer (and ask) questions right then and there, and keep the lines of communication open.
 We worked with this company for years and maintained a positive working relationship.

 That was until HE came along.
 The client hired a new Vice President that came over from one of our competitors.
 Since projects that I managed rolled up through his group, life became very interesting, to say the least.

 He began by questioning everything we did.
 He challenged every project, program, process, and procedure that was in place.
 Billing at the end of the month became a nightmare as legitimate and reasonable fees were denied.
 Technological hoops had to be jumped through as he strived to understand what we did for the company.
 There would be 7 AM meetings, long days, and 7 PM meetings to complain about how behind everything was from his perspective.